Sidney Perley

-Biography
+Early life

 Sidney Perley, son of Humphrey and Eunice Perley, was born in Boxford, Massachusetts on March 6, 1858.

-He acquired his early education within the public schools of his native town and by private study.
-He was educated for the profession of law at Boston University School of Law, graduating with the degree of LL.
+He went to school in Boxford and subsequently studied law at the Boston University School of Law, graduating with an LL.
 B. in 1886.
 On July 20, 1880, he was admitted to practice in the courts of Boston.
-That following September, he began his professional career in Salem.
+The following September, he began his professional career in Salem.